15 Things To Do In Georgetown That Will Change Your Life Forever

 The museum offers an intimate look at Gullah history, featuring artifacts, handcrafted sweetgrass baskets, traditional clothing, and exhibits on Gullah language, music, and spirituality.
 Visitors can also hear stories about Gullah Geechee food, folklore, and their fight to preserve their unique way of life.
 Guided tours often include personal storytelling from Gullah descendants, making this a deeply personal and immersive cultural experience.

-13. Enjoy a Seafood Feast at Aunny’s Country Kitchen
+13. Aunny’s Country Kitchen

 No visit to Georgetown is complete without indulging in authentic Southern comfort food, and Aunny’s Country Kitchen is the place to do it.
 This beloved, family-owned restaurant serves up soul-warming Lowcountry classics, from crispy fried chicken and catfish to rich and creamy shrimp and grits.